The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-In January 2021, Wells Fargo stopped accepting applications for new student loans.
-The company will still offer credit cards, home equity loans, bank accounts and all of the other financial products it is known for, but private student loans will no longer be available.
+In 2021, Wells Fargo sold its private student loans division to Firstmark Services, a part of well-known servicer Nelnet.
+The company still offers credit cards, home equity loans, bank accounts and all of the other financial products it is known for, but private student loans are no longer be available.

 Wells Fargo student loans overview

-According to the bank, it is currently “selling and transferring” its student loans.
-This means that current Wells Fargo private student loans will be transitioned to a new loan holder.
-This new servicer will handle all payments once the transition is completed.
+According to the bank, it “sold and transferred” its student loans.
+This means that former Wells Fargo customers have been transitioned to a new loan holder.
+This new servicer is handling all payments and customer service matters.

 Who services my Wells Fargo student loan now?

-Wells Fargo has chosen one company to take over its student loan business: Firstmark, a division of Nelnet.
+Wells Fargo selected one company to take over its student loan business: Firstmark, a division of Nelnet.

 What should I do with my Wells Fargo student loan?

-Keep in mind that your Wells Fargo student loans will maintain the same terms once they are transitioned to Firstmark as the loan servicer.
-This means that if you’re happy with your current student loan interest rates and loan terms, you don’t have to do anything other than begin making payments to Firstmark once your loans have been fully transitioned.
+Keep in mind that your Wells Fargo student loans maintain the same terms once they have been transitioned to Firstmark as the loan servicer.
+This means you don’t have to do anything other than begin making payments to Firstmark once your loans have been fully transitioned.

-In the meantime, continue making payments on your Wells Fargo student loans as you normally would.
+In the meantime, continue making payments on your Wells Fargo student loans as you normally would until you’ve been notified of an official transfer.

 Refinancing Wells Fargo student loans